 Training, workshops and masterclasses

-Course Reps have access to tailored workshops and online training, designed and delivered by the Students’ Union team to enhance your CV and improve your employability.
+Academic Reps also have access to tailored workshops and online training, designed and delivered by the Students’ Union team to enhance your CV and improve your employability.

 Training: Initial training will consist of three online modules, designed to get you up and running as a rep. We also host a series of events across the year to develop your core skills.